Ecosphere Author Guidelines

 Are all figure files named with their appropriate figure number?
 Tip!
 Use only figure numbers in the file names to ensure correct typesetting (i.e., Figure 1).

-Digital appendices, data, and code to be posted in conjunction with the online version of the article should be submitted with the final version of the manuscript.
+Digital appendices, data, and code to be posted in conjunction with the online version of the article must be provided with your original submission or revision for peer review and editorial approval.
+New material cannot be added after acceptance of your article.
 This information will be linked to the manuscript in the online journal, but is not copyedited or typeset.
 All supporting information should be prepared for publication in the Wiley Online Library and labeled with the prefix "S"; for example, Appendix S1 (for the first appendix), Appendix S2, and so on.
 Within each appendix, for references to the material within the text, provide the appendix number as well as specific table or figure references (e.g., “Appendix S1: Table S3” or “Appendix S2: Fig. S1”).

 Metadata file: In addition to the data or code files themselves, as in an R script file, the author(s) must submit a Word document detailing the following: (1) authors, title, and journal, of main manuscript, (2) a brief title for the data set or code file(s) that is descriptive of the content but restricted to one phrase or sentence, (3) the authors of the data code along with their full addresses, (4) a list of the files in the data set or code, and (5) a description of how the files are to be used.